andrewboldi/Pathfinder/README.md

 		- This geospatial map (maybe in geojson format?) would include weights between road interesections.
 	2. Identify the type of surrounding buildings.
 		- Data can be scraped and mapped from zoning districts (by hand or algorithmically)
+	3. Label our data.
+		- Add the percentage of each feature to each edge (road) in our data.
+We would basically expand our .csv file to include extra data for each edge.
 3. **Create a working navigation system.**
     1. Create a shortest/fastest route method with a simple A\* algorithm.
     2. For Explore, use the A\* algorithm to find the shortest route between the "checkpoints" throughout the route.